groupdocs-signature/GroupDocs.Signature-Products/content/signature/python-net/barcode/xlsx.en.md

 head_description: "Easily generate a barcode signature and insert it into a XLSX document using Python.
 Use GroupDocs.Signature to sign a variety of file formats with just a few lines of code."

 ############################# Header ############################
-title: "Generate and insert a barcode into XLSX"
+title: "Generate barcodes for XLSX"
 description: "With GroupDocs.Signature for Python via .NET, you can place barcodes in your business documents wherever needed.
 Our solution provides flexible options for barcode signature customization."
 subtitle: "GroupDocs.Signature for Python via .NET"